telegie/libvpx-binaries/README.md

 13. Copy the .lib files from /build to inside the repository to a version matching its file.

-## For Mac:

-1. mkdir build

-2. cd build

-3. ../libvpx/configure --target=x86_64-darwin20-gcc --prefix="../install"

-4. make

-5. make install

-6. Copy files of /install into a folder matching the version and platform.

 ## For wasm, building using a Mac:

 1. mkdir build